-Module name Introduction to Algebraic Structure II Module level, if applicable Bachelor Code, if applicable MMM-2201 Subtitle, if applicable MININI-2201 Courses, if applicable - Introduction to Algebraic Structure II Semester(s) in which the 3 rd (third) module is taught ^{3rd} (Illird) Person responsible for the Chair of Algebra Research Group module Chair of Algebra Research Group Lecturer(s) Prof. Dr. Sri Wahyuni Language Relation to curriculum Bahasa Indonesia Compulsary course in the second year (3 rd semester) Bachelor Degree Type of teaching, contact 150 minutes lectures and 180 minutes structured activities (homework and task) per hours Workload Workload Total workload is 136 hours per semester, which consists of 150 minutes lectures per week for 14 weeks, 180 minutes structured activities per week, 180 minutes individual study per week, in total is 16 weeks per semester, including mid exam and final exam.
-Credit points Requirements according to Students have taken Introduction to Algebraic Structure II course (MMM-2201) and the examination regulations have an examination card where the course is stated on.
-Recommended prerequisites Students have taken Introduction to Algebraic Structure I course (MMM-1203) and Madala altimationa /internalad have participated in the final examination of the course.
-Module objectives/intended Learning objectives: learning outcomes On successful completion of this module, students will be able to: CO1: recognize and analize the basic the basic concept of rings as an algebraic structure consisting of one set and two operation, and manipulating skills in applying basic concepts, properties, techniques, and methods for ring developments.
-CO2: demonstrate knowledge of basic concept of a subring and ideal, and ring factor from an ideal; forming an ideal generate by a subset of a ring, center of a ring, character of a ring and nilpotent elements.
-CO3: derive and apply the concept of ring homomorphism, its kernel and image, and the basic properties including monomorphism, epimorphism, isomorphism, and the fundamental ring homomorphism theorem, and the uses.
-CO4: recognize and analize knowledge of basic concepts of zero divisor, inverse of an element, integral domain and field, the relation between the integral domain and field, construction of a field from an integral domain, prime ideal and maximal ideal and its properties.
-CO5: demonstrate knowledge the concept of rings of polynomials over field, degree of a polynomial, division algorithm, and its generalization to Euclidean domain, and principal ideal domain.
+Module name Introduction to Algebraic Structure II

+Module level, if Bachelor

+applicable

+Code, if applicable MMM-2201

+Subtitle, if applicable -

+Courses, if applicable Introduction to Algebraic Structure II

+Semester(s) in which 3 rd (third)

+the module is taught

+Person responsible for the module Chair of Algebra Research Group

+Lecturer(s) Prof. Dr. Sri Wahyuni

+Language Bahasa Indonesia

+Relation to curriculum Compulsary course in the second year (3 rd semester) Bachelor Degree

+Type of teaching, contact hours 150 minutes lectures and 180 minutes structured activities (homework and task) per week.

+Workload Total workload is 136 hours per semester, which consists of 150 minutes lectures per week for 14 weeks, 180 minutes structured activities per week, 180 minutes individual study per week, in total is 16 weeks per semester, including mid exam and final exam.

+Credit points 3

+Requirements Students have taken Introduction to Algebraic Structure II course (MMM-2201) and have an

+according to the examination card where the course is stated on.

+examination

+regulations

+Recommended prerequisites Students have taken Introduction to Algebraic Structure I course (MMM-1203) and have participated in the final examination of the course.

+Module

+objectives/intended Learning objectives:

+learning outcomes On successful completion of this module, students will be able to:

+CO1:

+recognize and analize the basic the basic concept of rings as an algebraic structure consisting of one set and two operation, and manipulating skills in applying basic concepts, properties, techniques, and methods for ring developments.
+CO2:

+demonstrate knowledge of basic concept of a subring and ideal, and ring factor from an ideal; forming an ideal generate by a subset of a ring, center of a ring, character of a ring and nilpotent elements.

+derive and apply the concept of ring homomorphism, its kernel and image, and the basic properties including monomorphism, epimorphism, isomorphism, and the fundamental

+ring homomorphism theorem, and the uses.

+CO4:

+recognize and analize knowledge of basic concepts of zero divisor, inverse of an element, integral domain and field, the relation between the integral domain and field, construction of a field from an integral domain, prime ideal and maximal ideal and its properties.

+CO5:

+demonstrate knowledge the concept of rings of polynomials over field, degree of a polynomial, division algorithm, and its generalization to Euclidean domain, and principal ideal domain.